 Be aware of when you are getting sucked into a power struggle or you are having your buttons pushed.
 It helps to have self awareness and know your triggers.
 I talk about this here.

 Does your child need some coping tools?

-Click on the picture below and get a copy of my How to Tame Your Angry Dragon online learning pack which will help your child to process all their big emotions (sadness, anxiety, fear, worries etc.) as well as their angry ones.
+You can grab a copy of the Anger Energy Pod here or grab your copy of How to Tame Your Angry Dragon online learning pack which will help your child to process all their big emotions (sadness, anxiety, fear, worries etc.) as well as their angry ones.